College football rankings: Week 2 Top 25 scores, schedule | NCAA.com

-Week 2 of the 2019 college football season continued Friday, Sept.
-6., as No. 24 Boise State topped Marshall 14-7 in one of four FBS games.
+Week 2 of the 2019 college football season continued Saturday, Sept.
+7, with 23 of 25 ranked teams playing.
 Check out the Top 25 scores and schedule below.

-The big week in football continues on Saturday, as No. 1 Clemson plays No. 12 Texas A&M and No. 6 LSU plays No. 9 Texas in two huge games.
-ESPN's College GameDay will be in Austin, Texas.
+No. 6 LSU defeated No. 9 Texas 45-38 Saturday night in the year's first top 10 matchup.
+Earlier, No. 1 Clemson defeated No. 12 Texas A&M, 24-10 and No. 7 Michigan barely beat Army, winning 24-21 in 2OT.
+The Week 3 polls will be released Sunday afternoon.

 College football rankings: Week 2 Top 25 scores, schedule